librewolf-community/browser-macos/build_guide.md

 ## Building for aarch64 on an x86 machine

 **Note**: it has been reported that cross-compiling produces builds that fail to launch, despite successfully completing the compile process.
+The issue seems to be related to the fact that macOS sets an extended attribute that indicates the file as broken on the very first launch.
+Troubleshooting and discussion about this take place [here](https://gitlab.com/librewolf-community/browser/macos/-/issues/19).

 With some tweaks it is possible to succesfully build a LibreWolf version targeted at M1 machines, on an Intel based MacBook.